shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

 Color-enhanced.
 Feature-extended.

 Bright Utils are not drop-in aliases.
-Each project forks a mature upstream (GNU findutils, iputils, GNU time/date, zsh) and adds BrightDate-native behavior plus interactive polish: semantic color on TTYs, richer reports, and capabilities the stock tools never had.
+Each project forks a mature upstream (GNU findutils, iputils, GNU time/date, zsh) or adds a new tool (bgpucap, crate gpucap) and extends it with BrightDate-native behavior plus interactive polish: semantic color on TTYs, richer reports, and capabilities the stock tools never had.
 Machine output stays script-safe — color applies to human-facing reports; -printf, -f, and pipes remain plain text.

 🎨 Shared color system